-With works ranging from painting and photography to sculpture and installation, this dynamic exhibition affirms the continued vitality of Native voices in American art today.
+Native Now features 47 works by 35 artists, representing 29 Indigenous nations, with works of art ranging from painting and photography to sculpture and installation.
 Over the last 25 years, Indigenous artists throughout what is now known as the United States have been creating vital, compelling work that explores the environment, everyday life, and hope for the future.
 Working in a myriad of styles, Native American artists create visual stories that emphasize their connection to nature and their own cultures, centering an Indigenous view of the world.

 Contemporary Native American art counters the historic erasure of a group of people and reasserts their creative voices through works of art that speak to everyone.
 Dynamic, surprising, and rich in meaning, these paintings, works on paper, and sculpture acquired by The Rockwell Museum since 2000 reflect the wide-ranging vision of artists working today.